Many of us have the odd chair, bookshelf or bed frame that could be useful if it was restored. As a weekend DIY project, this is not a bad idea.

 Painting Your Metal Bed Frame

-Metal requires different painting techniques to interior walls or wooden furniture.
-The good new is, the materials are not expensive and the process is easy once understood.
+Metal requires different painting techniques for interior walls or wooden furniture.
+The good news is, the materials are not expensive and the process is easy once understood.

 Planning and Preparation

 - This area should be free from dust.